Documentation of Acceptance Testing (Part- II):

 Is the resource identified capable of handling the phase

 Any test plan satisfying the above checklist document will serve as a strong document for internal audits as well.

 Acceptance tests were earlier known as Functional tests.
-In order to make the name more suitable for Acceptance testing phase and to serve the purpose, it was renamed as Acceptance Tests.
-Sometimes it is also termed as Customer Tests.
+In order to make the name more suitable for the Acceptance testing phase and to serve the purpose, it was renamed Acceptance Tests.
+Sometimes it is also termed Customer Tests.

 Acceptance tests are always derived from user stories, acceptance criteria, and use cases.
 These are black-box system tests and represent only those business tests that have to be verified.
 These should be intended mainly for product behavior, usage, and flows.

-The designed acceptance tests can also be taken into consideration for system testing phase in the regression cycles to gain confidence on the product before handing it over to acceptance testing phase.
+The designed acceptance tests can also be taken into consideration for the system testing phase in the regression cycles to gain confidence in the product before handing it over to the acceptance testing phase.

 Key points to be remembered before writing acceptance tests:

 - Keep all the reference documents in place: Software Requirement Specification, Business Requirements Document, Use Cases, User Stories, Data matrix (in case of logic involved), etc.